Accessing Unofficial Transcripts

 If you need to contact NSC:

 University of the Pacific has authorized the National Student Clearinghouse (NSC) to provide all enrollment and degree verification services to third parties at: http://www.degreeverify.org.
 Verifications will not be provided directly from the Office of the Registrar by phone, fax or mail.

 The Office of the Registrar oversees the release of University diplomas.
 Diplomas are mailed first class to the address provided on your Application to Graduate online form.
 Diplomas are mailed directly from the printing company and are not available in our office.
-If you have a hold on your account, your diploma will be mailed to our office and we will retain the diploma until the hold is resolved.
-Diplomas are kept on file for only five years then destroyed.
+If you have a hold on your account, your diploma will not be ordered until the hold is resolved.

 Frequently Asked Questions